LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

-This directory contains files used when building Windows 2000/XP/7 GUI installers using Inno Setup 5.1.11 (or a later version):
+This directory contains files used when building Windows 2000/XP/7 GUI installers using Inno Setup 5.3.0 Unicode (or a later version):

 	http://www.jrsoftware.org/isinfo.php